Provable Subspace Identification of Nonlinear Multi-view CCA: Abstract

 \section{Abstract}

-We investigate the identifiability of nonlinear Canonical Correlation Analysis (CCA) in a multi-view setup, where each view is generated by an unknown nonlinear map applied to a linear mixture of shared latents and view-private noise.
-Rather than attempting exact unmixing, a problem proven to be ill-posed, we instead reframe multi-view CCA as a basis-invariant subspace identification problem.
-We prove that, under suitable latent priors and spectral separation conditions, multi-view CCA recovers the pairwise correlated signal subspaces up to view-wise orthogonal ambiguity.
-For $N \geq 3$ views, the objective provably isolates the jointly correlated subspaces shared across all views while eliminating view-private variations.
-We further establish finite-sample consistency guarantees by translating the concentration of empirical cross-covariances into explicit subspace error bounds via spectral perturbation theory.
-Experiments on synthetic and rendered image datasets validate our theoretical findings and confirm the necessity of the assumed conditions.
+We investigate the identifiability of nonlinear canonical correlation analysis (CCA) in a multi-view setup, in which each view is generated by applying an unknown nonlinear map to a linear mixture of shared latent variables plus view-private noise.
+Rather than pursuing exact unmixing, which is known to be ill-posed under general nonlinear mixing, we instead reframe multi-view CCA as a basis-invariant subspace identification problem.
+Under suitable latent priors and spectral separation conditions, we prove that the pairwise population CCA objective recovers correlated signal subspaces up to view-wise orthogonal ambiguity.
+For $N \geq 3$ views, their multi-view aggregation provably isolates the jointly correlated subspaces shared across all views while eliminating view-private variation.
+We further establish finite-sample statistical consistency guarantees by translating the concentration of empirical cross-covariances into explicit subspace error bounds via spectral perturbation theory.
+Experiments on synthetic and rendered image datasets support our theoretical findings and illustrate the necessity of the assumed conditions.